Expert-Approved Healthy Hair Tips for Every Hair TypeJanuary 28, 2021

 How to Care for Curly HairCurly hair is often thick and a little more coarse than other hair types.
-“Curly hair needs moisture as this hair type is naturally dry and frizzy but with the right products, you can make the hair shiny and bouncy again,” says Linda de Zeeuw, Rob Peetoom Salon Master Stylist.
-Because curly hair tends to be on the drier side, you want to reach for products that put moisture into the hair and be careful how you let your strands dry after you wash it.
+“Curly hair needs moisture as this hair type is naturally dry and frizzy, but with the right products, you can make the hair shiny and bouncy again,” says Linda de Zeeuw, a master stylist at Rob Peetoom Salon in New York City.
+Reach for products that put moisture into the hair like the Sol de Janeiro Triple Brazilian Butter Hair Repair Treatment Mask.
+While it’s great for all hair types, we love it for thick, dry curs because it’s formulated with three butters native to Brazil (cupuaçu, murumuru and tucumã) and a plant-based keratin to target split ends and damage, deeply moisturize and restore shine.
+It also has a delicious, yet soft fruity scent.

-The most important hair-care tip to remember for natural, kinky hair is to keep it moisturized.
-“Deep condition, use hydrating hair masks, leave-in conditioners and moisturizing products that can help lock in moisture,” says Norton.
-“Ideally, cleanse only once or twice a week with a sulfate-free shampoo to maintain the natural oils.”
 When it comes to styling kinky hair, it’s best to do so when hair is still damp.
 If you want to create spiral curls you can twist little locks of hair when they’re damp and finish with a product especially created for kinky hair,” says de Zeeuw.

-“In addition, it is important to rinse the hair with cool water to maintain the vibrancy and shine of your hair.”
-Depending on whether you dyed your hair lighter or darker also affects what products you use.
-“Just remember, the lighter you go, the more treatments you’re going to need to make your hair healthy again,” says de Zeeuw.
+“In addition, it’s important to rinse the hair with cool water to maintain the vibrancy and shine of your hair,” says de Zeeuw.
+“And remember, the lighter you go, the more treatments you’re going to need to make your hair healthy again.”